 The DOT, through the Federal Motor Carrier Safety Administration, or FMCSA, imposes safety and fitness regulations on us and our drivers.
 In December 2010, the FMCSA introduced the Compliance, Safety, Accountability, or CSA, system to measure and evaluate the on-road safety performance of commercial carriers and individual drivers.
-CSA's Motor Carrier Safety Measurement System replaced the former SafeStat system and uses more roadside data to identify behaviors that predict safety issues, is more proactive with intervention and maximizes compliance monitoring resources.
-The CSA system has removed a number of drivers from the industry as carriers are less willing to hire and retain drivers with marginal ratings, which has increased and will continue to increase competition for qualified drivers.
-The FMCSA is expected to issue in 2015 a proposal to create a new carrier-safety rating process.
+CSA's Motor Carrier Safety Measurement System replaced the former SafeStat system and has removed a number of drivers from the industry as carriers are less willing to hire and retain drivers with marginal ratings, which has increased competition for qualified drivers.
+The FMCSA issued in January 2016 a proposed Safety Fitness Determination rule that would replace the current system utilizing CSA scores.
+The proposed methodology would integrate on-road safety data from inspections with the results of carrier investigations and accident reports.
+A final rule is expected in 2016 or 2017.

 The FMCSA issued a regulatory rule effective in July 2013 that revised the hours-of-service requirements for drivers, which designate the length of time that drivers are allowed to drive and work.
 The rule retained the 11-hour driving maximum under which the industry has been operating since 2004.
 However, changes to the "34-hour restart" provision and required breaks effectively reduced the maximum workweek for drivers.
 These changes reduced on-duty non-driving time and moderately decreased industry productivity.
-An omnibus bill adopted in December 2014 suspended through September 2015 the additional restrictions effective in July 2013 to the "34-hour restart" provision, which moderately increases industry productivity.
-The FMCSA is expected to issue additional rules regarding hours of service in 2015.
+Omnibus bills adopted in December 2014 and December 2015 have suspended the additional restrictions effective in July 2013 to the "34-hour restart" provision.
+The restart rules are required by law to remain suspended until a comprehensive study on the impact of the rules is presented to Congress, who will determine any policy changes based on their review.
+This review is expected to take place in 2016.

 In January 2011, the FMCSA issued a regulatory proposal that would require commercial carriers to track compliance with hours-of-service regulations using electronic logging devices, or ELD's, which was vacated and sent back to the FMCSA for further analysis and review in September 2011 by the 7th U.S. Circuit Court of Appeals.
-The Moving Ahead for Progress in the 21st Century Act, or MAP-21 Act, includes a provision directing the FMCSA to develop a final ELD rule in 2013, which has been delayed and is expected to be issued in 2015.
+The Moving Ahead for Progress in the 21st Century Act, or MAP-21 Act, included a provision directing the FMCSA to develop a final ELD rule in 2013, which was delayed until its issuance in December 2015.
+The final rule requires compliance beginning in December 2017.
 Our entire tractor fleet has been equipped with ELD's since early 2011.

 The EPA adopted revised emissions control regulations, which required progressive reductions in exhaust emissions from diesel engines through 2010, for engines manufactured in October 2002 and thereafter.
 The revised regulations decrease the amount of emissions that can be released by tractor engines and affect tractors produced after the effective date of the regulations.
 The last of three stepped reductions in exhaust emissions was effective for engines manufactured in January 2010 and thereafter.
-As of December 31, 2014, 1,907 of the tractors in our fleet have tractor engines which were manufactured in January 2010 or thereafter and, therefore, were required to meet the revised design requirements.
+As of December 31, 2015, 2,664 tractors, representing over 99% of the company-owned tractors in our fleet, have tractor engines which were manufactured in January 2010 or thereafter and, therefore, were required to meet the revised design requirements.
 Compliance with these regulations has increased the cost of new tractors as manufacturers have significantly increased new equipment prices, in part to meet the more stringent engine design requirements imposed by the EPA.

 We are also subject to various environmental laws and regulations dealing with the handling of hazardous materials, fuel storage tanks, air emissions from our facilities, engine idling, and discharge and retention of storm water.
-These regulations did not have a significant impact on our operations or financial results in 2012 through 2014.
+These regulations did not have a significant impact on our operations or financial results in 2013 through 2015.